fubark/cyber/docs/docs.md

 [^top](#table-of-contents)

-In Cyber, there are first-class functions (or function values) and static functions.
+In Cyber, there are first-class functions (or function values) and namespace functions.

-## Static functions.
+## Namespace functions.
-Static functions are not initially values themselves.
+Namespace functions are not initially values themselves.
 They allow function calls to be optimal since they don't need to resolve a dynamic value.

-Static functions are declared with the `func` keyword and must have a name.
+Namespace functions are declared with the `func` keyword and must have a name.
 ```cy
 import math